dhis2/dhis2-android-docs/content/capture-app/programs-features.md

 ![](resources/images/capture-app-image125.png){ width=25%}
 ![](resources/images/capture-app-image136.png){ width=25%}

 From 3.0 custom map layers are also supported by the Android App.
-These custom layers, configured using the maintenance app, will be downloaded and displayed as additional layers to the default ones.
+These custom layers, configured in the [maintenance app](https://docs.dhis2.org/en/use/user-guides/dhis-core-version-240/configuring-the-system/metadata.html#manage_external_maplayer), will be downloaded and displayed as additional layers to the default ones.
 ![](resources/images/capture-app-image263.png){ width=25%}
 ![](resources/images/capture-app-image262.png){ width=25%}